timothymayor/binary_trees/README.md

 # C - Binary trees

 In this project I learnt about the details, advantages, and disadvantages of using trees as data structures.
-I learnt how to qualify trees as well as how to traverse them.
+I learnt howqualify trees as well as how to traverse them.
 Throughout the project, I implemented binary, binary search, AVL, and Max Binary Heap trees.

 ## Tests :heavy_check_mark: